 In April 2021 some of this material was included in a talk entitled ‘100 years of singing in a fishing community: King’s Lynn 1870-1970’ for The Folk Voice conference, organised by the Traditional Song Forum.
 In that talk, I compared the1905 findings of Vaughan Williams in King’s Lynn with songs found in Henry Flanders’ handwritten song book from the late nineteenth century, and recordings made in the mid twentieth century.
-You can see that presentation on the Traditional Song Forum’s YouTube channel.
+You can see that 20 minute presentation here, on the Traditional Song Forum’s YouTube channel.

 This article concerns a visit by composer Ralph Vaughan Williams to King’s Lynn in north west Norfolk in 1905 and identifies the singers.
 Links to the Vaughan Williams Memorial Library online archive are given for each song.